 Introduction

-A Manchester based company is currently researching into a system which tracks the number of passengers entering and leaving a public transport vehicle.
+A Manchester based company is currently researching into a system, which tracks the number of passengers entering and leaving a public transport vehicle.
 The vehicle in question is owned by a Californian company who provide guided tours around several tourist attractions.

-An area of their concern is the presentation of their findings; the system currently uses a data logging device, together with a camera, counting the number of passengers both on and off the vehicle.
+An area of concern is the presentation of their findings; the system currently uses a data logging device, together with a camera, counting the number of passengers going both on and off the vehicle.
 This information is then sent back to the headquarters where it is prepared to be analysed and formatted into a useable source.

 Data Capture

 Using a modern approach to data capture, a system of cameras is used to count the number of customers getting on and off the vehicle.
-This data logging equipment is also linked to a global positioning system (GPS) which gives the latitude and longitude coordinates showing which attraction the the vehicle is currently stopped at.
+This data logging equipment is also linked to a global positioning system (GPS) which gives the latitude and longitude coordinates showing which attraction the vehicle is currently stationary at.

-The data which is captured from the combined system is automatically stored in a comma separated value (CSV) file.
+The data which is captured from the combined system is automatically stored in a ‘comma separated value’ (CSV) file.